mottaquikarim/D3React/app/src/intro_slides.md

 ---

-## When NOT to Use Python
+## When NOT to Use D3 & React

-Other programming languages exist - Python isn't great for everything!

-- Mobile apps
-- Huge programs
-  - Python is interpreted - the computer reads it as it goes.
-  - Other programming languages are read in advance!
-- Sometimes too easy
-  - Easy to expect things to work that don't!
+There are loads of other open source frameworks and libraries - D3 and React aren't great for everything!

 <aside class="notes">